 We find that many couples overlook pensions when they’re getting divorced despite being one of or even the main asset available on divorce.
 To do so is a huge risk and you are gambling with your financial future.

 When divorcing couples talk about splitting their assets they’re usually referring to the family home.
-Admittedly this will be a big part of the settlement but there could be a lot more up for grabs if you know where to look.
+Admittedly this can be a big part of the settlement but there could be a lot more up for grabs if you know where to look.

 The pension reforms which came in in April 2016 enabling pensioners to cash in their pensions can have a significant impact on couples who opt to divorce later in life.